-In this Best of Season episode, we highlight the strongest deliverables from our guests to help you stay ahead in the experience economy and start basing your decisions on science.
+In this special Best Of episode, we highlight the strongest deliverables from our guests in Voices Of CX Season 1 to help you stay ahead in the experience economy and start basing your decisions on science.

 In the first episode, we spoke with Joe Pine who discussed customering, the difference between time well saved vs. time well spent, digitization, and multiverse.
 Pine explained how you should practice best principles, not best practices because if you simply copy what someone else is doing, it may not be integrated with who you are as a company and therefore will not work.
 Pine also provided listeners with advice on how to become a CX professional.